 The whole region of Catalonia is one that deserves all of the attention it can muster, as there are productive projects interlinking in each community in a vast area.
 To watch the presentation on the Catalan Integral Cooperative, see below:

 What’s happening in Catalonia and Exarcheia is a direct result of the negative impacts that the worldwide financial crisis of 2009 had on Spain and Greece.
 Combine the need to find equitable and sustainable solutions during times of crisis with decades of autonomous thinking, and what results is the Cooperativa Integral Catalan and the thousands of self-organized assemblies creating liberated space and mass mutual aid in Athens.

-As we see, technology is being used in helping create autonomous and sustainable societies outside of the hierarchical structure of capitalism and hierarchy, which breeds oppression and inequities.
+As we see, technology is being used to help create autonomous, horizontal, and sustainable societies outside of the hierarchical structure of capitalism, which breeds oppression and inequities.
 These new experiments and alternatives are sets of templates that different portions of society can use at any time to build from.

 An essential part of Unicorn Riot’s mission is to explore sustainable alternatives in today’s globalized world.
 We see many practical examples of such alternatives in our reporting.
 We are humbled to continue our volunteer-operated, horizontally-organized, non-profit media collective because of sustaining donors like you.
 If you want to learn how to help us continue our mission, click on the flashing image below and please consider becoming a monthly sustainer with tax-deductible micro-donations:

 - Greece: Alternatives to Neoliberal Capitalism – Introduction

 - Greece: Action of Solidarity With Squats and Against Evictions